The Scatty Mum

 Notes

-• If you are using wooden skewers for the kofta, soak them in water first for 20 minutes so they don’t burn when cooking.
+• Soak The Skewers: If you are using wooden skewers for the kofta, soak them in water before using for 20 minutes so they don’t burn when cooking.

-• If you can, use fresh mint for this dish, Fresh herbs really do taste best, you will thank me later!
+• Use Fresh Herbs: If you can, use fresh mint for this dish, Fresh herbs really do taste best, you will thank me later!

-• Keep turning the skewers whilst cooking to make sure all sides of the kebab cook evenly.
+• Turn The Kebabs: Keep turning the skewers whilst cooking to make sure all sides of the kebab cook evenly.

-• Don’t overlook the kofta, you want them to be nice and juicy inside.
+• Don’t Overcook The Kofta: You want them to be nice and juicy inside.
 To check they are cooked, either cut one open and make sure there is no pink meat in the middle and it is piping hot or use a meat thermometer.
 The lamb should have an internal temperature of at least 71.1˚C or 160˚F.

 This recipe has not been tested in US measurements.